cmd-HMN/practice_models/spaceship_titanic/ReadMe.md

 ## Overview

-This project is a **House Prediction Model**.
-The primary goal of this project is to predict house pricing based on features given features.
+This project is a **Spaceship Titanic Survival Prediction Model**.
+The goal is to predict whether passengers survived the mysterious Spaceship Titanic disaster based on given features using machine learning techniques. 🚀🛸✨

----

-You can also see the the [notebook on kaggle](https://www.kaggle.com/code/cmdhmn/house-prediction-res-18000)

 ---